Handling Upset: The Adult-First Mindset Shift

 Handling Upset: The Adult-first Mindset Shift is designed for both individual and group viewing.
 It is the perfect entry point for those just learning about Conscious Discipline and a powerful refresher course for those who are already implementing Conscious Discipline in their home, center, school, district or workplace.

-Conscious Discipline Master Instructor Jill Molli’s uniquely conversational approach to the content creates a delightful exploration of:
+Conscious Discipline Certified Instructor Jill Molli’s uniquely conversational approach to the content creates a delightful exploration of:

 - The adult-first mindset shift: What it is and why it’s essential for children’s growth and our own